rPawel/read-through-cache/README.md

 ## What is this?

-A simple Read Through Cache implementation allowing to wrap your slow function and cache it's responses in redis.
+A simple Read-Through Cache implementation allowing to wrap your slow function and cache it's responses in Redis.

 # Installation
-`npm i read-through-cache --save`
+`npm i redis-read-through-cache --save`

 My slow function ...
 ```javascript